Third Sunday of Lent (C)

 If only Jesus’ words had come to me quicker than the abstractions I was spouting: Do you think that these Galileans [whose blood Pilate mixed with their sacrifices] were the greatest sinners in Galilee just because they suffered this?
 By no means!. . . .
 Or take those eighteen who were killed by a falling tower in Siloam.
 Do you think they were more guilty than anyone else who lived in Jerusalem?
 Certainly not!
 (G) Oh yes, if only those words came to mind, as I sat there with a man who thought he was dying because he sinned greater than I do.

 So we are left, I think, with that parable about the fig tree Jesus told.
 After years of bearing no fruit, its owner was ready to cut it down.
 But the vinedresser urged him to give it another chance, a little more time.
 As God did with Moses himself.
-Do you know why he was tending the flock of his father-in-law Jethro out there in the desert?
+For you do know, don't you, why he was tending the flock of his father-in-law Jethro out there in the desert?
 (I) Because he killed an Egyptian some years before and had to get out of the country.
 Yes, that’s right, the man whom God chose to lead the Israelites from slavery, to whom God appeared in the burning bush, who was the first to know God’s name, that man Moses once upon a time was a murderer!
 But I assume by the time he was called, God saw a lot of good fruit Moses would bear, even if there were some barren years.

 God of salvation,